PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Layout

 \section{Layout}

-For physical deployment, a modular network topology is desirable, comprised of smaller identical subgraphs that can be implemented as blades or racks in a system.
-Further, if the adjacent modules share multiple links between them, they can be bundled into Multicore Fibers~(MCFs) to reduce the number of cables in the system~\cite{awaji2013optical, lei2020bundlefly}.
-Since \newfly is a star product of two graphs, it exhibits a \emph{hierarchically modular structure} as shown in Figure~\ref{fig:polarstar_layout}.
+Physical deployment favors modular topologies comprised of smaller identical subgraphs that may be implemented as blades or racks.
+Also, if multiple links connect adjacent modules, they can be bundled into Multicore Fibers~(MCFs) to reduce cable count~\cite{awaji2013optical, lei2020bundlefly}.
+We explain the hierarchically modular structure of \newfly shown in Figure~\ref{fig:polarstar_layout} and point to opportunities for bundling links in \newflyN.